 Commitment: Suppliers will ensure workforce rights are upheld and protected and that workplace practices are ethical.

-Fathm’s supplier Code of Conduct adheres to the key principles of the International Labour Organization’s (ILO) eight fundamental conventions:
+Fathm’s supplier Code of Conduct adheres to the key principles of the International Labour Organization’s (ILO) ten fundamental conventions:

 - Freedom of Association and Protection of the Right to Organise Convention

 - Right to Organise and Collective Bargaining Convention

 - Abolition of Forced Labour Convention